treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

 > Standalone GC is only available for [lakeFS Enterprise]({% link enterprise/index.md %}).

 {: .note .warning }
 > Standalone GC is experimental and offers limited capabilities compared to the [Spark-backed GC]({% link howto/garbage-collection/gc.md %}).
-Read through the [limitations](./standalone-gc.md#limitations) carefully and use at your own risk.
+Read through the [limitations](./standalone-gc.md#limitations) carefully before using it.

 ## About

 Standalone GC is a limited version of the Spark-backed GC that runs without any external dependencies, as a standalone docker image.

-It only marks objects and does not delete them - Equivalent to the GC's [mark only mode]({% link howto/garbage-collection/gc.md %}#mark-only-mode). \
-More about that in the [Output](./standalone-gc.md#output) section.

 ## Limitations

 1. Except for the [Lab tests](./standalone-gc.md#lab-tests) performed, there are no further guarantees about the performance profile of the Standalone GC.
 2. Horizontal scale is not supported - Only a single instance of `lakefs-sgc` can operate at a time on a given repository.
+3. It only marks objects and does not delete them - Equivalent to the GC's [mark only mode]({% link howto/garbage-collection/gc.md %}#mark-only-mode). \
+   More about that in the [Output](./standalone-gc.md#output) section.

 ### Lab tests

 <TODO: update with final results once ready>

 Repository spec: